xyproto/metatar/README.md

 ## Known issues

-* If files are added to the metadata, like for instance `usr/bin/filename`, then `usr/` and `usr/bin/` are created automatically.
-However, if empty directories are added, the parent directories are not created automatically and has to be added manually to the metadata.
+* If __files__ are added to the metadata with a path, like for instance `usr/bin/filename`, then both `usr/` and `usr/bin/` are created automatically.
+However, if __empty directories__ are added, the parent directories are not created automatically and has to be added manually to the metadata.

 ## General information